ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   Italics - `*Italics*`
 -   Numbered list - `1.
 Numbered list`
 -   Bulleted list - `* Bulleted list`
--   Absolute URL links - `<Absolute URI link>` (For more details on the markdown syntax for absolute URL links, refer [Autolinks in CommonMark](https://spec.commonmark.org/0.30/#autolink))

-_Configurations on Tiptap for absolute URL links_:

-Installing the [link extension](https://tiptap.dev/api/marks/link) mark from the Tiptap and add the `Links` to the extensions when initializing along with the `StarterKit` with the following configurations:

-1. Set proper regular expression in [validate](https://tiptap.dev/api/marks/link#validate) to allow only `HTTP` and `HTTPS` URL, supporting only absolute URL links in the editor.
-2. Set [openOnClick](https://tiptap.dev/api/marks/link#open-on-click) to true to open a link on click in a new window.
-By default, the `<a>` tag in Tiptap editor will have
-    `target='_blank'` and `rel='noopener noreferrer nofollow'` attributes.
-3. Set [autoLink](https://tiptap.dev/api/marks/link#autolink) to true to add the valid link automatically when typing.
-4. Set [linkOnPaste](https://tiptap.dev/api/marks/link#link-on-paste) to false to replace the current selection in the editor with the URL instead of adding a link to the selection if the pasted content contains a valid url.

 The `nimble-rich-text-viewer` will be responsible for converting the input markdown string to HTML Fragments with the help of `prosemirror-markdown` parser, which is then converted to HTML string and rendered into the component to view all rich text content.